-The assumptions used within these accounts were derived as at 30 June 2014.
+The assumptions used within these accounts were derived as at 31 March 2015.
+These assumptions were reviewed again at 30 June 2015 and it was resolved that no adjustment was required.

 A number of actuarial methods have been applied to project future claim payments in order to establish the central estimates and risk margin.
 These methods assist in providing a greater understanding of the trends inherent in past data.
 The most appropriate method or a blend of methods is selected, taking into account the characteristics of the warranty category and the availability of historic loss development data.